Emotional Intelligence

 The Importance of Emotional Intelligence

-The ability to be emotionally intelligent is crucial in both professional and personal fields for many reasons:
+Emotional intelligence is crucial for both professional and personal areas for a variety of reasons:

 Emotional Intelligence in Business